Ron Freitas

 If you believe you are in immediate danger, call 9-1-1

 The following information has been prepared by the San Joaquin County District Attorney’s Office in order to provide you, as a victim of stalking, or knowing someone who you suspect is being stalked, with accurate information as to how such cases are handled.
-It is our hope that the information provided will answer your questions and relive some of your fears.
+It is our hope that the information provided will answer your questions and relieve some of your fears.

 Questions About Stalking

-Stalking is defined in Penal Code Section 646.9 as "any person who willfully, maliciously, and repeatedly follows or willfully and maliciously harasses another person and who makes a credible threat with the intent to place that person in reasonable fear for his or her safety, or the safety of his or her immediate family . . ."
 Contrary to a common belief of what constitutes stalking, repeatedly following, phone calls, unwanted gifts, flowers, etc., may not legally constitute stalking.
-There must be a "credible threat" present, something which demonstrates the stalker'’'s danger toward the victim.
+There must be a "credible threat" present - something which demonstrates the stalker's danger to the victim.
 This may come in the form of threats, actual violence, or behavior that implies a threat.
-It is not necessary that the stalker intend to actually carry out the credible threat, just that it place the intended target in fear for his or her safety.
+The stalker doesn't need to intend to actually carry out the credible threat, just that it places the intended target in fear for their safety.

-If you think someone is stalking you, the most important thing to do is immediately cease all contact with the stalker.
 Don't initiate any contact with the person who is stalking you.
 The stalker may try to contact you, but you should do everything in your power to avoid any contact with them.
-If contact is made for whatever reason, for example if the stalker calls your phone, let them know in a firm manner that you do not want them to contact you anymore and that you will call the police.
-It is equally important that you call law enforcement to document what has happened.
-If you have been sent anything by the stalker - gifts, flowers, letters - or if there are messages on voicemail, text messages, or social media pages, SAVE THEM!
-These may be crucial pieces of evidence in a prosecution.
-Alert law enforcement that you have saved these things so they may collect and preserve them.
-For your safety and those around you, it is advised you inform friends, family, coworkers, or anyone else whom you deal with on a regular basis of the situation.
+If contact is made for whatever reason, for example, if the stalker calls your phone, let them know in a firm manner that you do not want them to contact you anymore and that you will call the police.

 Some stalking charges are charged as felonies, while others may be felonies or misdemeanors.
 The decision of whether a stalking case will be charged as a misdemeanor or felony is for the District Attorney.
 Factors which go into making that decision include the length of time of the harassing conduct, the severity of the threat, prior criminal record, injury, use of a weapon, and the presence of a restraining order.
 Misdemeanor stalking is punishable up to one year in the county jail, while other types of stalking may be punishable by up to 5 years in prison.

 You can request that law enforcement obtain an Emergency Protective Order (EPO) from the on-call judge when they respond to the scene and there is an immediate threat of violence.
 This order is effective once it has been served on the abuser and orders them not to contact you.
-Once a case is filed and you believe the defendant may harm you further, contact the Domestic Violence Unit at the DA's Office and request that the prosecutor ask the judge to issue a "stay away order."
+Once a case is filed and you believe the defendant may harm you further, contact the Domestic Violence Unit at the DA's Office and request that the prosecutor ask the judge to issue a "stay away order".
 This order tells the defendant to stay away from you (generally 100 yards), and not to hurt, threaten, or harass you.

 You will only have to testify in court if you are either ordered by the judge to appear in court, or you receive a subpoena directing you to appear.
 Many cases are resolved without the victim having to testify, but not all.
 In some cases, a victim or other witness may even have to testify more than once.
 This is how the process works: